kriskowal/peruacru/README.md

 https://peruacru.then.land/

-Kathleen contributed all of the games illustrations and Kris contributed the games programming.
+Kathleen contributed all of the game's illustrations and Kris contributed the game's programming.

 This, the source code for the game is freely available under the terms of the Creative Commons Attribution-NonCommercial 4.0 International license,